oesterweb/documentation/admin_manual/configuration_server/caching_configuration.rst

 On Ubuntu 14.04LTS, the APCu version is 4.0.2, which is too old to use with Nextcloud.
 Nextcloud requires 4.0.6+.
 You may install 4.0.7 from Ubuntu backports with this command::

   apt-get install php5-apcu/trusty-backports

+or for PHP 7:

+  apt-get install gcc make autoconf libc-dev pkg-config pecl install apcu

+When you get this questions, press ENTER:

+  Enable internal debugging in APCu [no] :

+Then write a file in
+  /etc/php/7.0/mods-available
+with following content:
+  ; configuration for php APCU Cache module
+  ; priority=10
+  extension=apcu.so

+After this activate the php module with: phpenmod apcu

 Then restart your Web server.

 After restarting your Web server, add this line to your ``config.php`` file::